Report updated Apr 18, 2026

 • Market saturation of 'rage' games

-Getting Over It is a divisive simulation app that is a paid app.
-With a 3.4/5 rating from 17K reviews, it receives mixed feedback from users.
+Getting Over It is an established simulation app that is a paid app.
+With a 3.6/5 rating from 23.8K reviews, it shows polarized user reception.
 Users particularly appreciate engaging challenge, though poor touch controls remains a common concern.

 Independent intel to help builders create better apps.